Hconly/myprogect/README.md

-# Git2
+# myproject
-this is a code test repository
+some code test repository